lvguowei/lvguowei-website/content/post/javascript-the-definitive-guide-distilled.md

 var r = new RegExp("js");  // Create a RegExp object for pattern matching
 {{< /highlight >}}

+# prototypes

+Every JavaScript object has a second JavaScript object associated with it.
+This second object is known as a prototype, and the first object inherits properties from the prototype.

+All objects created by object literals have the same prototype object `Object.prototype`.

+Objects created using the `new` keyword and a constructor invocation use the value of the **property** property of the constructor function as their prototype.
+For example, the object created by `new Array()` uses `Array.prototype` as its prototype.

 {{< highlight javascript>}}
 {{< /highlight >}}